biotope/biotope-element/docs/component.md

   foo: 'bar'
 }
 ```
-Changing the props this way will trigger its `onPropsChanged` function, which will automatically call the render method.
+Changing the props this way will trigger the render method.